tc39/proposal-smart-pipelines/readme.md

     turn increases locality of syntax: it becomes easier to read code without thinking about code elsewhere.

-2.  **Minimal parser branching**: Each edge case of the grammar increases the [cyclomatic complexity][] of parsing the new syntax, increasing cognitive burden on both machine compiler and human reader in writing and reading code without error.
-Reducing complexity reduces the probability that the developer will fire a footgun.
+ 5. **Minimal parser branching**: Each edge case of the grammar increases the [cyclomatic complexity][] of parsing the new syntax, increasing cognitive burden on both machine compiler and human reader in writing and reading code without error.
+If edge cases and branching are minimized, then the resulting syntax will be uniform and consistent.
+The reduced complexity would hopefully reduce the probability that the developer will misunderstand the code they read or write.

+#### “Don’t shoot me in the foot.”
-3.  **Static analyzability**: Help the editing JavaScript developer avoid common footguns at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
+ 6. **Static analyzability**: Help the editing JavaScript developer avoid common footguns at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
 For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost